doomkey/epitome/src/routes/docs/getting-started/+page.md

 ## Adding Data

 Input the apporpriate data in appropriate sections by the navigating between tabs (large screen) or dropdown(smol screen).
+The preview will be updated as you type.

 Your data will be saved automatically when you:

 1. Navigate between sections
 2. Rename the workspace